 - Monitoring for additional archaeological site information during land altering activities

-Assessments require a heritage inspection permit issued by the branch.
-Permitted archaeological impact assessments are used to identify site locations, and to evaluate site significance and determine the magnitude of development-related impact when sites cannot be avoided.
+AIAs require a Heritage Inspection Permit issued by the branch.
+They are used to identify site locations, evaluate site significance, and determine the magnitude of development-related impact when sites cannot be avoided.

-If development activities such as harvesting trees, excavating utility trenches, or other ground disturbing activities need to be conducted within the boundaries of a recorded archaeological site, a site alteration permit is required.
+If development activities such as harvesting trees, excavating utility trenches, or other ground disturbing activities need to be conducted within the boundaries of a recorded archaeological site, a Site Alteration Permit will also be required.

 Permit applications may be prepared by a qualified professional archaeologist on behalf of the developer, and are designed to minimize and mitigate impacts to the archaeological site.
 The archaeology branch then reviews applications and permit deliverables, manages consultation with First Nations, and provides management direction for the sites.